What is Cave Mining?

 Key features:

-- A large block of ore, typically 100-500 meters in height, is undercut to initiate caving
+• A large block of ore with an area that can range between 2-20 Ha and between 100-500 meters in height, is undercut to initiate caving.

-- The undercut level is created by developing a network of tunnels and then blasting to remove a horizontal slice of rock
+• The undercut level is created by developing a network of tunnels and then blasting above these to remove a horizontal slice of rock.

-- As the undercut advances, the ore above begins to fracture and cave under its own weight and the force of gravity
+• As the undercut advances, the ore above begins to fracture and cave under its own weight and induced stresses.

-- The fragmented ore is then drawn down through the drawpoints
+• The fragmented ore is then drawn down through the drawpoints and delivered to the materials handling system.

 Advantages:

-- Low operating costs once the initial development is complete
+• Low operating costs once the initial development and construction is complete

 Challenges: